 Having grabbed the listener by the balls, there follows a somewhat odd deceleration via the hallucinogenic blues-rock of Shakermaker.
 A largely nonsensical affair that blatantly rips off The New Seekers’ I’d Like to Teach the World to Sing, its crunching guitars and rousing melodies create just enough swagger to save it from disappearing up its own ass.
-But while seemingly vacuous when observed as a lyrical whole, there are actually cultural references abound.
+But while seemingly vacuous when observed as a lyrical whole, there are actually solid cultural references abound.
 A much loved 1970’s Trebor Soft Mints commercial featuring Steve Harley & Cockney Rebel gets a mention, as does the children’s animated TV series Mr. Benn.
 Noel also pays tribute to the owner of Manchester’s legendary shop Sifter’s Records, a man who ‘‘sold me songs when I was just sixteen’’.
 All the while these unrelated fragments are knotted together by Liam’s drawl to ‘‘shake along with me’’.
-Oh, go on then, if you insist.
+Oh, go on then.

 “Maybe… I don’t really wanna know… how you’re your garden grows… cause I just wanna fly’’ goes the opening line to Live Forever, a forcibly uplifting power ballad that revisits the idea of escaping the mundane and aiming for the stars.
 It was also Noel’s answer to the self-loathing negativity of American grunge, particularly Nirvana and their front man Kurt Cobain who’d recently committed suicide. ‘‘I wanna live, I don’t wanna die’’ announces Liam on what would become Britpop’s definitive anthem of hope.

 If Up in the Sky is a bit lite for some, there’s more than enough compensation on the dense and dirty Columbia, a swirling hotpot of grinding guitars, screeching feedback and Tony McCarroll’s thumping drums.
-Named after a hotel in which the band apparently embarked on an all-consuming acid trip, the entire track reeks of sweat, nausea, dilated pupils and body tremors. ‘‘All this confusion, nothing’s the same to me’’ growls Liam, while the song’s most honest line abandons all attempts to articulate the sensation ‘‘I can’t tell you the way I feel, because the way I feel is oh so new to me’’.
+Named after a hotel in which the band apparently embarked on an all-consuming acid trip, the entire track reeks of sweat, nausea, dilated pupils and body tremors. ‘‘All this confusion, nothing’s the same to me’’ growls Liam, while the song’s most honest line abandons all attempts to articulate the sensation: ‘‘I can’t tell you the way I feel, because the way I feel is oh so new to me’’.

 Themes of self-belief and optimism meanwhile continue on the cocksure Supersonic, an intentionally vague number where this time Noel’s mumbo jumbo lyrics offer little depth.
 Believed to have been written in a mere ten minutes, ‘‘Supersonic’’ rhymes with ‘‘gin and tonic’’, ‘‘doctor’’ with “helicopter’’ and ‘‘tissue’’ with…‘‘issue’’.
-There’s even a line where Liam belts out ‘‘No one’s gonna tell you what I’m on about’’.
+There’s even a line where Liam belts out: ‘‘No one’s gonna tell you what I’m on about’’.
 Ultimately, with strutting rock this sexy, we don’t need to know.